If you’ve been wracking your brain trying to figure out the difference between the fiddle and the violin, I’m happy to say I can shed some light.

 If you’re living somewhere that doesn’t have much of a folk/country music scene, you might not enjoy playing the fiddle.
-The thing I loved most about learning to play the fiddle is how social it was.
+What I loved most about learning to play the fiddle was how social it was.
 Even now, I like to go to the pub for jam sessions with friends.

-However, I imagine it might be a little lonely if no one around you plays the same kind of music.
-Plus, you might struggle to find a fiddle teacher.
+However, it might feel lonely if no one around you plays the same music genre.
+Plus, you might need help finding a fiddle teacher.

 Would You Like to Have a Career in Music?

-In my opinion, if you’re just looking for a new hobby, I’d recommend learning the fiddle.
-Fiddle players don’t take things so serious and generally just want to have a good time.
-I don’t have anything against violinists but I know I prefer playing in the pub than in an orchestra.
+If you’re simply looking for a new, fun hobby, I think learning the fiddle is an excellent choice.
+Fiddlists tend to be more laid-back and want to have a good time.
+I don’t have anything against violinists, but personally, I prefer playing in pubs rather than orchestras.

 Fiddle vs Violin: FAQ

 Essentially, all you have to do to play the violin like a fiddle is play folk music.
-There’s a little bit more to it than that, but I’ll go into more depth later on in this article.
-Generally, violinists are classically trained whereas fiddlists have learned by playing folk music.
-So, the instruments are the same but the players have different styles.
+There’s a bit more to it than that, but I’ll go into more depth later in this article.
+Generally, violinists are classically trained, whereas fiddlists have learned by playing folk music.
+So, the instruments are the same, but the players have different styles.

-The fiddle is one of the hardest instruments to learn.
-Some would argue that the classical violin is harder to learn than the fiddle, but that all comes down to the player.
-Fiddlists are usually social players and learn in order to play with a group of friends or in bands.
+The fiddle is one of the most complex instruments to learn.
+Some would argue that mastering the classical violin is more challenging than the fiddle, but it all comes down to the player.
+Fiddlists are usually social players who learn it in order to play with a group of friends or in bands.

-Not many fiddlists want to “go pro”, whereas violinists tend to be more disciplined.
-That’s why I think most people think the classical violin is harder to learn!
+Not many fiddlists want to “go pro,” whereas violinists tend to be more disciplined.
+That’s why most people think the classical violin is harder to learn!

 Yes!
-“Fiddle” is a term used by folk, country, and bluegrass players to describe their violin whereas classical players stick with the classical name!
+“Fiddle” is a term folk, country, and bluegrass players use to describe their violin, whereas classical players stick with the classical name!
 All you’d have to do to use a violin as a fiddle is play a different genre of music than classical.

-In musical terms, fiddle just means violin.
-Here’s a little history lesson for ya!
-Both words, fiddle and violin, come from the same Latin derivative.
+In musical terms, fiddle means violin.
+Here’s a little history lesson for you!
+Both words, fiddle and violin, come from the exact Latin derivative.
 The word violin came about through romantic languages like French and Italian, whereas the word fiddle came from Germanic languages like English!
-Hence violinists play classical music and fiddlists generally play folk music.
+Hence violinists play classical music, and fiddlists generally play folk music.